wints/documentation/ingredients/sdk_setup/init_session.md

 {% highlight java %}
 @Override
 public void onStart() {
+    super.onStart();
+    // Lifecycle callback method
+}
 {% endhighlight %}

-Initialize the session and register your deep link router:
+Initialize the session and register your deep link router.
+Take note of how the insatnce is retrieved.
+If you are **not** using automatic session management, then you will need to use `getInstance(Context context)`.

 {% highlight java %}

+Branch branch = Branch.getInstance();

+// ONLY use the line below IF you ARE NOT using automatic session management.
-Branch branch = Branch.getInstance(getApplicationContext());
+// Branch branch = Branch.getInstance(getApplicationContext());

 branch.initSession(new Branch.BranchReferralInitListener(){
     @Override
     public void onInitFinished(JSONObject referringParams, BranchError error) {